HARSHITHA-SC23/InterviewPreparation/soft-skills/GeneralIQ.md

 <details>
   <summary><b>Why are you looking to leave your current position?</b></summary><br>

-*As a full-stack developer, I'm seeking new opportunities to further enhance my skills and contribute to projects that align more closely with my long-term career goals.
-My current role has provided valuable experience, but I believe that a new position would allow me to take on fresh challenges and continue growing professionally.*
+*After much consideration, I have decided to leave my current organization for a couple of reasons.
+Firstly, since the beginning of my career, I have been working in a remote environment, and I believe that now is the right time for me to explore new opportunities and potentially transition into a different work setup.
+Additionally, while my current role has provided me with valuable experience and helped me discover my inner abilities as a full-stack developer, I strongly believe that learning should not remain static.
+I am eager to continue growing exponentially, facing new challenges, and expanding my skill set further.
+I am excited about the possibility of contributing my skills and knowledge to a new team and organization.*
 </details>

 <details>